To Request a Military Family Life Counselors for your unit event, call Army Community Service at (910) 432-3742.

 - Conduct individual or group coaching and training sessions that address particular needs, i.e. meeting your baby for the first time, single soldiers reunion, parenting after deployment and others.

-What kinds of qualifications do Military Family Life Consultants have?
+What kinds of qualifications do Military Family Life Counselors have?

 - Training in Military soldier and family support programs